Update on ZonMw’s approach to optimize reuse of COVID-19 related data

 Support and community building

-For creating FAIR data and metadata, the data stewards and researchers of the COVID-19 projects receive training and support from FAIR data experts at GO FAIR and Health-RI.
-They therefore organise a number of workshops and training in autumn 2020.
-The dates can be found here.
+In autumn 2020 over 70 Data stewards and researchers of the COVID-19 projects received training and support from FAIR data experts at GO FAIR and Health-RI.
+The recordings can be found here.